qiangyt/mock-where/README.md

 - Web UI to manage rules
 - Use [mock.js](https://github.com/nuysoft/Mock)
 - Dockerization
-- Mock rule repository for various of cloud services
+- Rule repository for various of cloud services

 ## Any Question or Issue
 https://github.com/qiangyt/mock-where/issues/new